I Wish I Understood this Before I Started Farming! (Why Permaculture ≠ Farming)

 Careful Permaculture design can help you make war on costs and meet your income goals, but only if you have clear goals and a detailed business plan to begin with.
 Many new Permie business plans only ever get as far as: “Buy farm, become Sepp Holzer, make BANK on farm tours and classes.”

 But more importantly, despite what some of the famous gurus are selling, you don’t have to farm to “do Permaculture.”
-Although you’re literally not allowed to share this radical secret knowledge on the Permies forum, Permaculture has nothing to do with farming.
-It has to do with designing your landscape and life to better meet your needs.
+Although you literally can’t find* this radical secret knowledge on the Permies forum, Permaculture has nothing to do with farming.* It has to do with designing your landscape and life to better meet your needs.

 So why do you really want to homestead or farm?
 Is it:

 Because you love being around and caring for animals?

 To find right livelihood?